bessarabov/curry/README.md

    could set "html" key that has the value of text describing the error in detail).

+And there are several things that should be changed in this project:

+ * Make API more RESTfull — now every endpoint works with GET and POST.
+We should make 'set' work only with POST and all the endpoints that return data to work with GET.
+This is backwards-incompatible change, so the major version in SemVer should be bumped.
+ * Now every endpoint has must get 'X-Requested-With' header.
+But actually it is needed only for endpoints that changes data (now there is only one endpoint 'set').
+So we should remove the need of this header for all endpoints that just return data ('get', 'get_all', 'get_object', 'version').
+This is backwards-incompatible change, so the major version in SemVer should be bumped.

 ### How can I build docker image myself?

 The docker images is build automatically at [Docker Hub](https://registry.hub.docker.com/u/bessarabov/curry/)